-A CRL ‘reflects FDA’s complete review of the data submitted’ in an NDA or ANDA application, and the subsequent finding that the FDA cannot approve the application ‘in its present form’ (21 CFR §314.110).
-A CRL details the reasons that the submission has been found to be inadequate, and hopefully includes recommendations from the FDA on what the Sponsor will need to do to address the deficiencies.
+A CRL indicates that the FDA has conducted a complete review of the data in an NDA, ANDA, or BLA submission and subsequently found that it cannot approve the application in its present form.
+Each CRL details the reasons that the submission was found to be inadequate and often includes recommendations from the FDA on how the sponsor can address the deficiencies.

-The use of Complete Response Letters was codified for drugs in 2008 (21 CFR §314.110) and earlier for biologics.
-CRLs replace the previous system of ‘approvable’ or ‘not approvable’ letters for drug products.
+The use of CRLs was codified for drugs in 2008 and earlier for biologics, to replace the previous system of “approvable” or “not approvable” letters for drug products.

 Who Received Complete Response Letters?

 In the period analyzed, the list assembled by EP Vantage contained 33 applications for which the FDA issued a CRL (not including supplemental NDAs):